jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

     * Attorneys in related fields
     * Academic leaders in business management, architecture, planning, and engineering

-    ## **Cost to attend**

-    $2500/person or $4500 for two from the same firm.
-This includes lunches, coffee breaks, a cocktail reception, dinner, and tours.
-Hotel accommodations not included.

     ## **Apply**

     Space is limited.
 Registrants will receive complete agenda and bibliography in advance of the event.
-Also, attendees will receive a copy of Where’d You Go Bernadette, by Maria Semple, with their paid registration.
 All registrants will be listed as sponsors in the final schedule.
   section_break: false
   include_left-hand_column_text_: false
   lefthand_text: